02 AI Model Evaluation · Design Systems

 1

-Intelligence layer replacing fragmented agency-by-agency interpretation
+Intelligence layer replacing agency-by-agency drift

 What this work